AdoryVo/lists/dailies.md

 - [Spellcheck](https://spellcheckgame.com) - Like a spelling bee, try to spell a series of words based on their pronunciation
 - [Waffle](https://wafflegame.net) - Wordle but in a waffle-shaped grid of six words
 - [Wordle](https://www.nytimes.com/games/wordle) - Guess the word with hints based on correct letters
 - [YouTakeTwo](https://www.youtaketwo.com) (⭐) - Place the day's letters onto a grid to make a valid Scrabble-like crossword.
-Try the challenging number mode to form a valid arithmetic math expression!
+Try the challenging number mode to form valid arithmetic math expressions!

 ## 🌍 World
 - [City Guesser](https://virtualvacation.us/guess) - Guess the city based on footage from a street view video